Power of Memory

 Let’s start with the scriptural question.
-A common line of attack by well-trained atheist enthusiasts is that the books of the New Testament weren’t even written down until 30-60 years after the death of Jesus: how can we expect them to be reliable?
+A common line of attack by well-trained atheist enthusiasts is that the books of the New Testament weren’t even written down until 30-60 years after the death of Jesus.
+How can we expect them to be reliable?
 There are a number of good answers to this.
-I used to point out to my skeptical students, for instance, that I had been married for about 30 years, and I still remembered the events of my wedding day quite well, and also events of my childhood and adolescence even further back.
-My parents still remembered things that had happened 70 years prior, or more.
-While the average life span was far lower two thousand years ago than it is today (as best we can determine), there were still plenty of people who lived into their 70’s and 80’s – so the events recounted in the Gospels were still within living memory when they were written down.
+I used to point out to my skeptical students, for instance, that I had been married for over 30 years (now going on 40).
+Nevertheless, I still remembered the events of my wedding day quite well, and also events of my childhood and adolescence even further back.

 Likewise, in the early 20th century Milman Parry refuted the scholarly assertion that it was impossible for ancient rhapsodes to memorize with accuracy long epic poems such as Homer’s works when he located and recorded Croatian bards who accomplished similar feats of memory.
-And now we see Aborigines who have transmitted information accurately over not merely decades, but millennia:

 Without using written languages, Australian tribes passed memories of life before, and during, post-glacial shoreline inundations through hundreds of generations as high-fidelity oral history.
 Some tribes can still point to islands that no longer exist—and provide their original names.